ghdwoals/poc/ch06/question07.md

 (cc) ```*++*q```|
 (dd)```++*(*q)++```|

-First, let's use a simple definition of lvalue and rvalue from [Eli Bendersky] (http://eli.thegreenplace.net/2011/12/15/understanding-lvalues-and-rvalues-in-c-and-c).
+First, let's use simple definitions of lvalue and rvalue from [Eli Bendersky] (http://eli.thegreenplace.net/2011/12/15/understanding-lvalues-and-rvalues-in-c-and-c).
 An lvalue: "represents an object that occupies some identifiable location in memory (i.e. has an address)".
 An rvalue "is an expression that does not represent an object occupying some identifiable location in memory".

 (a) ```m```